orchestrator

 ### Hooks for automated enforcement- **TeammateIdle** hook: prevent teammates from idling before work is verified.- **TaskCompleted** hook: prevent tasks from closing before tests pass.- Both use exit code 2 to send feedback and keep the teammate/task active.

-### Plan approval workflow- For risky changes, include "Require plan approval before making changes" in the spawn prompt.- Teammate enters read-only plan mode, sends plan_approval_request to lead.- Lead approves or rejects with feedback.
+### Plan approval workflow- For risky changes, include "Require plan approval before making changes" in the spawn prompt.- Teammate enters read-only plan mode, sends plan_approval_request to lead when ready.- Lead approves or rejects with feedback.
 Teammate revises if rejected.- Influence approval criteria in spawn prompt: "only approve plans that include test coverage."

 ---